 Pro Tip: If you have always felt stressed and worried every time you need to have a photo shoot, definitely talk to your photographer about mood board creation and create it to see the difference it will make to your photo shoot and the resulting imagery.

 I hope that I have answered how important a mood board is and the benefits to producing one or paying your photographer to come up with it.
-A photo shoot is a collaborative process between you and the photographer and a mood board helps to save time, gives your photographer direction and you end up with beautiful imagery that you can be proud of.
+A photo shoot is a collaborative process between you and the photographer and a mood board helps to save time, gives your photographer direction and you end up with beautiful imagery that you are proud of.
 Send me an email if you have any queries about creating a mood board.
-Follow along on my Instagram and as a bonus, sign up to my mailing list below and grab my top 5 tips for a killer mood board!
-It is bound to give you a head start to making your own mood board!
+Follow along on my Instagram and if you would like food photography tips sent to you, subscribe to my newsletter here.